jasonclx88/jasonclx88.github.io/source/_posts/Introduction.md

 ## What's new

+* **[ICDE-23]** 2023/02/17, Our work on Modelling High-Order Social Relations for Item Recommendation has been accepted.
 * **[TKDE-23]** 2023/01/15, Our work on Modeling Reviews for Few-shot Recommendation has been accepted.
 * **[AAAI-23]** 2022/11/19, Our work on the use of Spiking Neural Networks to Scale Up Dynamic Graph Representation Learning has been accepted.
 * **[ICDE-23]** 2022/11/19, Our work on Federated Learning over Heterogeneous Graphs has been accepted.